Skip to content

 How to Use This ATO Tax Calculator

-2. Select financial year — choose FY 2025–26 (1 Jul 2025 – 30 Jun 2026) or the upcoming 2026–27 year.
+2. Select financial year — choose FY 2025–26 (1 Jul 2025 – 30 Jun 2026) for the current year, or switch to 2026–27 to see the upcoming 15% bracket.

-2025–26 Australian Tax Brackets & Rates
+2025–26 Australian Tax Brackets and Rates

-Taxable IncomeTax RateTax on This PortionCumulative Tax
+Taxable IncomeTax RateTax Payable on This PortionCumulative Tax

-$0 – $18,2000%$0$0
+$0 – $18,2000% (tax-free threshold)$0$0

 $18,201 – $45,00016%Up to $4,288$4,288